MoonlightCapital/MoonlightBot-docs/role-management-commands/role.md

 ### Options

 * `user`: The user to assign/remove the role to/from.
-You can mention the user or use their ID to specify the user.
 * `role`: The role to assign/remove from the user.
-You can mention the role or use its ID to specify the role.
 * `reason`: The reason for assigning/removing the role from the user.
-This is an optional parameter, which can be used for moderation.
+This is an optional parameter, which can be used for record-keeping.

 ## Logs